glenwiley/otpadutils/README.md

 and software design is fully transparent.

 #TODO
+* fix terms - is this a vignere table rather than matrix
+* warn on chars not included in matrix
+* add automatic checksum
 * port to freebsd, osx
 * use autoconf/automake
 ** test for arc4random (avail on osx, not default ubuntu)